-Each March, the great run is marked by the Te Houtaewa Challenge when athletes from around the world compete on the beach in a 62km ultra marathon, a 42km marathon, 21km Half Marathon and 6km Walk and Run.
-A cycle race has also be incorporated into the Challenge involving a 62km Bike, 42km Bike and 21km Bike and at the finish line we have The Village.
+Each March, the great run is marked by the Te Houtaewa Challenge when athletes from around the world compete on the beach in a 62km ultra marathon, a 42km marathon, 21km Half Marathon and 6km Walk and Run and at the finish line we have The Village.

 The Te Houtaewa Challenge is the world’s only ultra marathon run entirely on the beach.
 It has attracted global interest since being featured in a book on ‘extreme runs’.

 The event also combines with a village theme of arts and crafts, and food festivals celebrating traditional Māori art forms including Ta Moko (tattoo), Whakairo (wood, stone and bone carving), Raranga (weaving), pottery and painting.

 The Te Houtaewa Challenge has been running for over 21 years, and is one of the most challenging races in New Zealand!
 Located in the far north on the famous Te Oneroa a Tohe, or 90 Mile Beach, The Te Houtaewa Challenge is run by people far and wide and isn’t for the faint hearted!

 There are five races available; 62km Ultra Marathon, 62km Five-Man Relay split between five runners, Marathon 42km long, Half Marathon 21km long and also a 6km Walk For Life.
 The 6km Walk For Life is an opportunity for us to give back to the community and we do so by donating the entry fee to a local charity or organization!
 Its an excuse to get off the couch and its a great cause.